Joadevy/js-algorithms/README.md

 - 'Guia matrices' is for some tests with matrices in js.

 > js dalto course:
-- Junior level contains the different exercises about the introduction course of the series.
+- 'Junior level' contains the different exercises about the introduction course of the series.
 - Mid level contains the exercises about the mid-level course of this serie.